 To be honest, I wasted a lot of time.
 I’m an introvert.
 I spent too much time doing research, reading books, and testing things myself.
 I never looked for anyone more experienced than me for their advice.
 Without a doubt, this was my biggest mistake (and my primary reason for creating this website)!

 When I finally did, I reached out to a few web design business owners.
 Only one responded with a couple of paragraphs of advice.
 It was this one email that pushed me to start my own business, and NOT the hundreds of hours of researching the technical stuff.

 I want to be that guy to somebody where I give you all the info that took me several years to learn and apply.
 I don’t want you to have to guess about the framework that it takes to make money freelancing.

-That’s why I created the Business Plan Membership to give you all my secrets to success along with 1-on-1 access to me for any question you might have along the way.
+That’s why I created the Web Design Business Pro Membership to give you all my secrets to success along with 1-on-1 access to me for any questions you might have along the way.

 The road to working for yourself is a long one, but you learn so much and it’s the best way to escape the 9-5 lifestyle.

 Start freelancing with a 100% PROVEN business blueprint!